immunefi-team/Bounty_Boosts/ZeroLend/29137 - [SC - High] ZeroLend token is not behaving properly while c....md

 # ZeroLend token is not behaving properly while contract is paused

-Submitted on Fri Mar 08 2024 03:38:30 GMT-0400 (Atlantic Standard Time) by @dontonka for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 8th 2024 at 09:38:30 UTC by @dontonka for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29137